threaTrace-detector/threaTrace/README.md

   3. Other required Python packages:

     numpy, pandas, argparse, subprocess, os, sys, time, psutil, random, csv, re

+  3. The version of Python and some packages:

+    Python 3.6.13
+    pytorch 1.9.1
+    torch-cluster 1.5.9
+    torch-geometric 1.4.3
+    torch-scatter 2.0.9
+    torch-sparse 0.6.12
+    torch-spline-conv 1.2.1

 ### Datasets preparation

 Due to space constraints, we cannot store the parsed datasets in this repository.
 Therefore, the first step of the evaluation reproduction is to prepare the datasets.